shumonpal/markdown/README.md

-This is image repo for external uses.
+This is file repo for external uses.